 - Analyzing them and recommending ways to stabilize the regulatory system of derivatives.

 - Descriptive and Exploratory research methods are used to gather and analyze data.
-Exploratory research would rely on collection of data through secondary research such as reviewing available literature and/or data, or qualitative approaches such as informal discussions with respondents (here brokers, managers in Financial Institutions and Banks, management of the regulatory bodies) and more formal approaches through in-depth interviews, focus groups, projective methods, case studies or pilot studies.
-Internet research methods like posting of the questionnaire through Google support would be used to reach respondent.
+Exploratory research would rely on the collection of data through secondary research such as reviewing available literature and/or data, or qualitative approaches such as informal discussions with respondents (here brokers, managers in Financial Institutions and Banks, management of the regulatory bodies) and more formal approaches through in-depth interviews, focus groups, projective methods, case studies or pilot studies.
+Internet research methods like posting the questionnaire through Google support would be used to reach the respondent.
 The results of the exploratory research would provide significant insight into a given situation or concept.

 DETAIL REPORT OF PROJECT :

-The government of India has enacted an act (SEBI Act 1952), which provides for the establishment of a board to protect the interest of investor in securities.
-The SEBI has emerged as a monitoring institution of the country for the development and regulation of the stock market, SEBI has issued from time to time guideline to insider trading listing of securities, registration of intermediaries mutual funds etc.
+The government of India has enacted an act (SEBI Act 1952), which provides for the establishment of a board to protect the interest of the investor in securities.
+The SEBI has emerged as a monitoring institution of the country for the development and regulation of the stock market, SEBI has issued from time to time guideline to insider trading listing of securities, registration of intermediaries mutual funds, etc.

 Management of stock exchange is done an elected body of members.
-These bodies are known by different names in different stock exchange, for example, the BOMBAY, INDORE, and AHMEDABAD stock exchange is managed by a ‘governing board’.
+These bodies are known by different names in the different stock exchange, for example, the BOMBAY, INDORE, and AHMEDABAD stock exchange is managed by a ‘governing board’.
 ‘Council of management’ governs the MADRAS stock exchange.
 A committee manages the CALCUTTA stock exchange.
 While the ‘ board of director’ manages the stock exchange.

 These governing bodies are powerful bodies enjoying the extensive administrative power of management and control over their respective stock exchange the day-to-day function of the stock exchanges are executed by the sub-committee like the ‘defaulters committee’ ‘listing committee’, ‘settlement committee’ etc.